Putting a Face On Pancreatic Cancer

 “The treatments that we are proposing to patients are ever-evolving," said Dr. Eileen O'Halloran, surgical oncologist, OSF HealthCare.
 "There are clinical trials, and there are new pathways in treatments that we are testing on a daily basis to see if there is something we can do to really improve the long-term survival of these patients.”

-Dr. O’Halloran adds that by going public with her disease, Justice Ginsburg has helped make the country more aware of pancreatic cancer, including the medical community, and that aggressive treatment remains the best course of action.
+Dr. O’Halloran adds that by going public with his disease, Alex Trebek has helped make the country more aware of pancreatic cancer, including the medical community, and that aggressive treatment remains the best course of action.